HVLepage/cavep-unah/_posts/2025-03-16-FourthUNAHvisit.markdown

 ![FieldTripSchedule](/assets/posts/3.25Training1.JPG)

-The students began their visit in the new Cavendish Laboratory (Cavendish 3).
-The new Cavendish was only recently opened and the UNAH stduents were one of the first, if not the first, foreign student delegation to meet in the new laboratory buildings.
+The students began their visit at the new Cavendish Laboratory (Cavendish 3).
+The new Cavendish was only recently opened and the UNAH students were one of the first, if not the first, foreign student delegation to meet in the new laboratory buildings.
 The visit began with a Health & Safety course to explain the risks of working in the laboratory.
 All visiting academics must undertake the course prior to working in the Cavendish Laboratory.

 El grupo de la UNAH comenzó su visita en el nuevo laboratorio Cavendish (Cavendish 3).
 El nuevo Cavendish se ha inaugurado recientemente y el grupo de la UNAH fueron una de las primeras, si no la primera, delegación de estudiantes extranjeros que se reunió en los nuevos edificios del laboratorio.
 La visita comenzó con un curso de Salud y Seguridad para explicar los riesgos de trabajar en el laboratorio.
 Todos los académicos visitantes deben realizar el curso antes de trabajar en el Laboratorio Cavendish.

 ## Sediments research / Investigación de sedimentos

-Two students - Jenny Carbajal and Jhon Ramos - worked under the supervision of Dr L.de los Santos.
+Two students - Jenny Carbajal and Jhon Ramos - worked under the supervision of Luis de los Santos.
 They were trained in the use of equipment to measure the sediment samples they had brought from Peru and were also supervised in analysing the data for their respective theses.

 The main objectives of the visit were for the students to become trained in the - -use of the UCAM scanning electronic microscopy by themselves.